-We partnered with the group for the second time to supply dumpsters to haul away debris from the homes as they work through this project.
+We partnered with the group for the second time and supplied dumpsters so they could clean the homes as they worked.
 Last year, we donated a dumpster as CRS worked to restore another historic home in the City of Shaker Heights that was threatened to be demolished.

 These two houses, which stand next to each other, were constructed between 1875 and 1881 by Andrew Dall Sr. and his two sons.
 The Dall family immigrated from Scotland and were responsible for many notable structures within the Greater Cleveland area, like the Soldiers and Sailors Monument in Cleveland Public Square and many Euclid Avenue mansions that have since been demolished.

 The homes were occupied by James and Frances Mays, who lived in one of the houses for 40 years and rented out the other.
 According to CRS, they consciously upheld the integrity and history of the buildings over the years.
-Unfortunately, in recent years, Frances passed away, and James now lives in a nursing home.
+Unfortunately, Frances passed away in recent years and James stays in an assisted living home.
 Without their care, the homes fell into disrepair.
 This prompted CRS and members of the Mays family to step in to help restore the homes, which were scheduled to be demolished.

 “The dumpsters are essential to this task.
-The homes are nearly impassable at the moment, and the items take up so much space it is difficult to see past them,” Margaret Lann, Manager of Preservation Services & Publications with the CRS, said during the cleanup.
+The homes are nearly impassable at the moment, and the items take up so much space it is difficult to see past them.”

 Now that the interiors of the homes have been cleaned out, CRS can let contractors and engineers in to assess the structures and see what it will take to fully rehab them.
 The organization hopes they can once again be beautiful places to live.